SharathcAcharya/QRGenPro/PWA_IMPLEMENTATION_SUMMARY.md

-# QRGenPro PWA - Quick Installation Summary
+# QRloop PWA - Quick Installation Summary

 ## 🎯 What You Get

-Your QRGenPro application is now a **fully installable Progressive Web App (PWA)** that users can install on their devices and use offline!
+Your QRloop application is now a **fully installable Progressive Web App (PWA)** that users can install on their devices and use offline!

 ## ✅ PWA Features Implemented